Caellian/Reference/algorithms/sorting/heapsort/README.md

 - Stable sort isn't needed
 - Worst case performance is more important than average case performance.
-- Inputs of very large but not specific size
+- Inputs are of very large and unknown size